ACLED

 When using ACLED's tools and datasets, researchers must navigate several ethical considerations to ensure responsible utilization and dissemination of sensitive information.
 Users are advised to consult ACLED's Terms of Use for detailed guidelines.

-Bias and Representation: It's essential to acknowledge any biases in the data collection and reporting processes and understand how these may affect the representation of certain groups or incidents.
+• Bias and Representation: It's essential to acknowledge biases in data collection and reporting processes and understand how they may affect the representation of certain groups or incidents.

-Ethical Use and Attribution: Users of ACLED data should commit to using the data ethically, including proper attribution and acknowledgment of ACLED as the data source, and should not use the data for purposes that could incite violence or conflict.
+• Ethical Use and Attribution: Users of ACLED data should use the data ethically, including proper attribution and acknowledgment of ACLED as the data source, and should not use the data for purposes that could incite violence or conflict.
+Users must follow ACLED’s End User License Agreement, content‑usage terms, and attribution policy when reusing the data.

-Researchers and users of ACLED data are encouraged to engage with these ethical considerations thoughtfully, ensuring their work contributes positively to global understanding and resolution of international conflicts.
+Researchers and users of ACLED data are encouraged to engage with these ethical considerations thoughtfully, ensuring their work contributes positively to global understanding and rthe esolution of international conflicts.

 Guides and articles